 How many stories have you heard of people that had an unexpected pregnancy even while using mainstream birth control methods?
 Maybe it’s even happened to you!

-I wouldn’t depend upon herbal birth control alone if I was sleeping with someone who I really didn’t want to have a child with.
+I wouldn’t depend upon herbal birth control alone if I was sleeping with someone with who I really didn’t want to have a child.
 The amalgamation of the limited science done and the preponderance of anecdotal accounts online doesn’t give me the confidence to bet at least $250,000 and 18 years of my life on herbal birth control working.

 Conversely though, given the unreliability of conventional birth control methods, if I were sleeping regularly with someone who I really didn’t want to make babies with I would hedge my bets and supplement the normal contraceptives with herbal birth control.
 Specifically…